Counseling Services

 Insurance and Fees

-I plan to accept the following Indiana health insurance plans:
+I am currently contracted to accept the following Indiana health insurance plans:

 Rates/Fees: